skoopsy/skoopsy.github.io/_posts/2025-06-30-STM32-5-better-delay.markdown

 ```
 Save, quit, then ```st-flash write blinky.bin 0x8000000``` and your done...

 Sorry about that one, it's a bit anticlimactic isn't it, nothing externally happens, but you hope a little less power is being used momentarily between systick interrupts.
-You could put a multimeter on the 3.3v line and you might see a difference if you slow the systick interrupt timer down, as it currently will sleep between each 1ms interrupt before waking up to incremenet the blink timer.
+You could put a multimeter on the 3.3v line and you might see a difference if you slow the systick interrupt timer down, as it will sleep between each 1ms interrupt before waking up to incremenet the blink timer.

 <script src="https://utteranc.es/client.js"
         repo="skoopsy/skoopsy.github.io"